s0met1m3s/UdemyCppExercises/9_Templates/StringLibrary/Exercise.md

 We only want to allow std::string and std::wstring for our *library*.
 For that, you have to create type_traits that will check whether the string/string_view is based on char/wchar.

-Afterwards, implement the following template functions that will use the type_trait internally with a static_assert:
+Afterward, implement the following template functions that will use the type_trait internally with a static_assert:

 ```cpp
 template <typename StringType, typename ViewType>